Walking for Weight Loss Plan – Introduction

 To get the most from walking, you need to walk at a brisk pace.

-“Researchers from the University of Virginia found that women who did three shorter walks at a fast pace per week (plus two longer, moderate-paced ones) lost 5 times more belly fat than those who simply strolled at moderate speed 5 days a week, even though both groups burned exactly the same number of calories (400) per workout.
+“Researchers from the University of Virginia found that women who did three shorter walks at a fast pace per week (plus two longer, moderate-paced ones) lost 5 times more belly fat than those who simply strolled at moderate speed 5 days a week, even though both groups burned the same number of calories (400) per workout.

 Those power walking also dropped more than 2 inches from their waistlines, pared about 3 times more fat from their thighs, shed 4 times more total body fat, and lost almost 8 pounds over 16 weeks—all without dieting!” ²